polegarh/Lisp-Compiler-in-Scala/README.md

 **Intermediate code generation**

-  *The program is translated to a simple machine- independent intermediate language.*
+  *The program is translated to a simple machine-independent intermediate language.*

 **Register allocation**